Title Image

 1982

 Based on the success of TARUS CNC machines, TARUS began building computer servo-driven coordinate measuring machines (CMM) which share a GUI, allowing for seamless data exchange and user friendliness.
-The majority of automobile body development in North America utilized TARUS CMMs for building fixtures and body-in-white.

 1983